-We have agreed that, during a period of 30 days from the date of this offering circular, we will not, without the prior written consent of the representatives of the initial purchasers, directly or indirectly, issue, sell, offer or agree to sell, or otherwise dispose of, any other Euro-denominated debt securities or U.S. dollar-denominated debt securities with a maturity greater than one year, or guarantee any Euro-denominated debt securities or U.S. dollar-denominated debt securities or with a maturity greater than one year issued by any of our subsidiaries, except that we may make an offering of Potential Future Notes.
+We have agreed that, during a period of 30 days from the date of this offering circular, we will not, without the prior written consent of the representatives of the initial purchasers, directly or indirectly, issue, sell, offer or agree to sell, or otherwise dispose of, any other U.S. dollar-denominated debt securities or Euro-denominated debt securities with a maturity greater than one year, or guarantee any U.S. dollar-denominated debt securities or Euro-denominated debt securities with a maturity greater than one year issued by any of our subsidiaries, except for the issuance of the Euro Notes.